barryclark/jekyll-now/_posts/2016-02-02-Benchmarking-Dapper-Inserts.md

 {% endhighlight %}

 We can now use a different approach in writing the query that is executed to insert the data.
-We can define a parameter that using dapper will be set to a Data Table.
+We can define a parameter that using Dapper will be set to a Data Table.
+Waaait for it!

 {% highlight SQL %}
 INSERT INTO dbo.Products